 Ross White is the author of How We Came Upon the Colony (Unicorn Press, 2014) and The Polite Society (Unicorn Press, 2017).
 With Matthew Olzmann, he edited Another & Another: An Anthology from the Grind Daily Writing Series.
 His poems have appeared in American Poetry Review, Best New Poets 2012, Poetry Daily, New England Review, The Southern Review, and others.
-He is a recipient of scholarships from the Bread Loaf Writers’ Conference and Bread Loaf Writers’ Conference in Sicily, and currently teaches poetry writing and grammar at the University of North Carolina at Chapel Hill and the North Carolina School of Science and Mathematics.
+He is a recipient of scholarships from the Bread Loaf Writers’ Conference and Bread Loaf Writers’ Conference in Sicily, and currently teaches poetry writing and grammar at the University of North Carolina at Chapel Hill.
 He is the Poetry Editor for Four Way Review.
 Follow him on Twitter: @rosswhite.
 He joined Bull City Press in September, 2006. (photo by Migonette Dooley)

 Brittany Cavallaro is the author of Girl-King (University of Akron Press, 2015) and A Study in Charlotte (Katherine Tegen Books, 2016).
 Individual poems have recently appeared in AGNI, Gettysburg Review, Tin House and Best New Poets, among others.
 She is the recipient of awards from the Bread Loaf Writers Conference and the Vermont Studio Center.
 Currently, she is a PhD candidate at the University of Wisconsin-Milwaukee.
 She joined Bull City Press in December, 2010.